 Speak About It empowers students to foster healthier relationships and build healthier communities by directly addressing issues of consent, sexual assault prevention, and bystander intervention.
 Our performance-based programs provide young people with the tools to speak openly and honestly about sex and sexuality.

 Our powerful and thought-provoking flagship show is composed of true stories from real students, and shares wisdom from an array of experiences, perspectives, and personal discoveries.
-We highlight inclusive and diverse identities and real, practical solutions.
+We highlight inclusive and diverse identities and real, practical strategies for sexual assault prevention.
 We seek to validate students’ experiences and inspire them to create change on their campuses.
-All our programs span a range of topics, with one clear goal: We want students to speak about consent and sexuality with their peers and partners.
+All our programs span a range of topics, with one clear goal: We want students to speak openly about consent and sexuality with their peers and partners.

 What Makes Us Unique?

 - - We promote affirmative and pleasure-centric consent education.

 - - We offer a true-to-life, inclusive view of sex, sexuality and healthy relationships.

 - - We feature the stories and experiences of real, diverse students.

 - - We write a custom script for your school or group.